 Yes.
 Apogee has extended the $795 deposit refund date for any new* applicants from December 31, 2020 to April 1, 2021, with the exception of a $100 nonrefundable** application processing fee.
 Please see our updated Terms & Conditions for full details regarding refunds and withdrawals.

 *Families who were enrolled in our cancelled 2020 season should refer to these cancellation-specific FAQs for more information.

 **The full $795 deposit is refundable for all families who took advantage of our Early Bird Discount by signing up by December 6 (the nonrefundable fee does not apply to Early Bird families).

 Do you expect trip availability to be similar to years past?

-No. Because the majority of 2020 enrolled families have rolled their children’s applications to 2021, and because we have reduced the number of trips we plan to run in order to build back up safely, we anticipate trip availability to be limited in 2021.
+No. Because the majority of 2020 enrolled families have rolled their children’s applications to 2021, and because we have reduced the number of trips we plan to run in order to build back up responsibly, we anticipate trip availability to be limited in 2021.
 As of January 2021, a number of our 2021 trips are full or close to capacity.